TNK-BP co-owners to bid for entire BP stake

 Bankers have told Reuters that it would be possible for AAR to finance a significant portion of any purchase by leveraging up TNK-BP, which has paid out $19 billion in dividends since BP came into the venture in 2003.

-TNK-BP posted a record $14.6 billion in earnings before interest, taxation, depreciation and amortisation (EBITDA) last year.
+TNK-BP posted a record $14.6 billion in earnings before interest, taxation, depreciation and amortization (EBITDA) last year.
 At year-end it had a low debt to equity ratio of 26 percent.

 With net debt of around $3 billion now and EBITDA estimated at $13 billion, "there is huge capacity for additional debt", the AAR source said.